Icinga/icinga2/doc/09-object-types.md

   --------------------------|-----------------------|----------------------------------
   host                      | String                | **Optional.** The hostname/IP address of the remote Icinga 2 instance. port                      | Number                | **Optional.** The service name/port of the remote Icinga 2 instance.
 Defaults to `5665`. log\_duration             | Duration              | **Optional.** Duration for keeping replay logs on connection loss.
-Defaults to `1d` (86400 seconds).
+Defaults to `1h` (3600 seconds).
 Attribute is specified in seconds.
-If log_duration is set to 0, replaying logs is disabled.
+If log_duration is set to 0, storing and replaying logs is disabled.
 You could also specify the value in human readable format like `10m` for 10 minutes or `1h` for one hour.

 Endpoint objects cannot currently be created with the API.